DBA Army Sets

 ANC30013 - Phokian Army 450BC-275BC

 The Phokian army became a powerful force in Greece during the Sacred War of the 350s.
 They were able to hire large quantities of mercenaries paid for by the plundered sacred treasures of Apollos sanctuary at Delphi.
-Famously the army, under Onomarchos,
+Famously the army, under Onomarchos, defeated Philip II in 353BC by concealing a large battery of stone-throwers behind a hill that “surprised” the phalanx and, in combination with a well-timed counter attack, drove the Macedonians from the field.

 • ANC30014 - Later Achaemenid Army 420BC-329BC